Arsenal21/simple-wp-shopping-cart/wordpress-paypal-shopping-cart/readme.txt

 - Added a new email merge tag for the sale notification emails.
 The new tag is {order_id}
 - Added github repository link in the readme file.
 - Added couple of filter hooks in the shopping cart display function.
+- The delete coupon link color has been changed to red.

 = 4.3.7 =
 - Added Russian Ruble currency to the currency dropdown option.